ReactiveX/RxJava/README.md

 source.flatMap(value -> source.operator1().operator2().operator3());
 ```

-Here, if we imagine ourselves on `operator2`, looking to the left towards the source, is called the **upstream**.
-Looking to the right towards the subscriber/consumer, is called the **downstream**.
+Here, if we imagine ourselves on `operator2`, looking to the left towards the source is called the **upstream**.
+Looking to the right towards the subscriber/consumer is called the **downstream**.
 This is often more apparent when each element is written on a separate line:

 ```java
 source